Last updated on December 19th, 2024

 - Rich in Nutrients: Chickpeas are packed with essential nutrients, including vitamins, minerals, and antioxidants.
 These nutrients contribute to the body’s overall health and support various physiological functions.

-- Heart Health: The fibre, potassium, and magnesium content in chana contribute to heart health by helping regulate blood pressure and cholesterol levels.
+- Heart Health: The fiber, potassium, and magnesium content in chana contributes to heart health by helping regulate blood pressure and cholesterol levels.
 These factors play a crucial role in preventing cardiovascular diseases.

-- Digestive Health: The high fibre content in chickpeas aids in maintaining a healthy digestive system.
+- Digestive Health: The high fiber content in chickpeas aids in maintaining a healthy digestive system.
 It promotes regular bowel movements, prevents constipation, and supports gut health.

 - Energy Boost: Chana’s combination of complex carbohydrates and protein provides a sustained release of energy, making it an excellent choice for maintaining energy levels throughout the day.